LukeP91/Workshop_app/README.md

-Hi, Im Luke and this is application that hopefuly will let me take part in Netgutu Workshops.
+Hi, Im Luke and this is application that hopefuly will let me take part in Netguru Workshops.